 We The Curious declares a climate emergency

 On the 5 June 2019, we declared a climate emergency; by publicising our pledge to be carbon net zero by 2030.

-Along with Bristol City Council and the University of Bristol, we’re one of the first organisations in the city to make this public declaration, which aligns with Bristol’s ambition to become carbon neutral by 2030.
+Along with Bristol City Council and the University of Bristol, we were one of the first organisations in the city to make this public declaration, which aligns with Bristol’s ambition to become carbon neutral by 2030.

 We were the first science centre in the world to declare a climate emergency; the aim of the declaration is to inspire both organisations and individuals to take action.

 If you’d like to know a bit more about what it all means, and both what we’ve done and plan to do to reach our carbon net zero by 2030 target, then just click here.

 We’re committed to becoming the most sustainable science centre in the UK.

 After 17 years of “making science accessible to all" as At-Bristol, we relaunched on 14 September 2017 as We The Curious - with a new direction and a Manifesto to help guide us.
 One of the core pledges of our Manifesto is to 'strive for a sustainable future,' in every aspect of what we do.
-Over the past two years, We The Curious has seen a dramatic shift in the way we operate, all to minimise the impact we have on the planet.
+Over the past few years, We The Curious has seen a dramatic shift in the way we operate, all to minimise the impact we have on the planet.